sidsenthilexe/sidsenthilexe/README.md

 # Hi, I'm Sid Senthil

-* 🔭 I'm currently working on learning game development in Godot and Gamemaker.
+* 🔭 I'm currently focusing on Java projects for AP CSA.
-* 🌱 I'm hoping to participate in a few hackathons in the near future.
+* 🌱 I'm hoping to <del>participate in</del>win a few hackathons in the near future.
 * 🚴 Cycling enthusiast
-* 🏫 Freshman at Fremont High School
+* 🏫 Sophomore at Fremont High School

 <!---
 ## Experiences: